Eminent Domain Attorneys In North Carolina

 Just Compensation

 For eminent domain acquisitions, the government must provide just compensation to affected property owners.
 N.C.
-Gen. Stat. § 40A-63 states that the compensation should be based on the property’s fair market value before filing the eminent domain and land condemnation petition.
+Gen. Stat. § 40A-63 states that the compensation should be based on the property’s fair market value as of the date of the filing the eminent domain petition.

-However, more often than not, the amount that condemning authorities offer is not equal to what you deserve for your property.
-In addition, it may not factor important variables, including proper land valuation, impacts on the property’s value, and possible relocation costs..
+However, more often than not, the amount that condemning authorities offer does not equal what you deserve for your property.
+In addition, the condemnor may not factor in important variables, including proper land valuation, impacts on the property’s value, and possible relocation costs.

-Having an experienced eminent domain attorney in North Carolina during the condemnation/eminent domain process in North Carolina can help assure that you get the fair compensation you deserve for your property.
+Having an experienced eminent domain attorney in North Carolina during the condemnation/eminent domain process in North Carolina can help ensure that you get the fair compensation you deserve for your property.

 What’s Involved in the Condemnation Process?